 * Free for high school students, under 18, seniors over 65, Campus Members, those with MOMAT Passport, MOMAT Members, and MOMAT Supporters.
 Persons with disability and one person accompanying each of them are admitted free of charge.

 * Please show your ID to get free entrance.

 * Admission to special exhibitions varies from exhibition to exhibition.
 Please check exhibition webpages.

 Q. Is there a free-admission day?

-Q. Can I take photographs in the crafts gallery using, for example, a digital camera?
+Q. Can I take photographs in National Crafts Museum using, for example, a smartphone?

 Q. May I use photographs taken in the museum?
 May I use images of art works posted on your website?

 A. Photographs may not be used for commercial purposes.
 Use of your photographs showing exhibits may constitute violation of copyright laws.
 Use of the images of art works posted on this website is not permitted.
 Please see the Reproduction page about the loan of images of art works in our collection.

 Q. Is food and drink allowed in the Museum?